mustafa7assan/admin-dashboard/README.md

 # admin-dashboard
-I bulid This amdin dashboard to practice my CSS Grid and Flexbox
+I bulid This amdin dashboard to practice my CSS Grid and Flexbox skills